cmapsoftware/CMAP-API/Sections/PurchaseInvoices.md

 # Purchase Invoices
-Use Purchase Invoices to manage the pushing of Purchase Invoices into CMap
+Use Purchase Invoices to manage the pushing of Purchase Invoices into CMap from an external source

 ## Create Batch
 * `* POST v1/PurchaseInvoices/PushPurchaseInvoices` Creates a Batch of Purchase Invoices containing the array of supplied Purchase Invoices, the Batch will be named "Imported - dd/MM/yy HH:mm" and will be associated the Office of the User making the API call.